movementlabsxyz/MIP/MIP/mip-34/README.md

 ## Specification

+*The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.*

 ### Overview

 **FFS**.
 The objective of Fast Finality Settlement (FFS) is to confirm that transactions are _processed_ correctly and that the node has *read* the transactions in the correct order.
 It does not impact the already established order of transactions by the sequencer.

-At an abstract level, the L2 chain increases by a new block in each (L2) round, and this block is the successor of the block in the previous round, the _predecessor_.
+The L2 chain increases by a new block in each (L2) round, and this block is the successor of the block in the previous round, the _predecessor_.
 Initially, there is a _genesis_ block with no predecessor.

 **ProtoBlock**.
 Each round corresponds to the processing of a batch of transactions, called _protoBlock_, which is proposed by the _sequencer_ (can be centralized, decentralized, shared).

 **L2Block**.
-A node with execution capability is in charge of validating the transactions in a protoBlock and calculates the new state.
-This results in a block with state commitments, and we call this block L2Block.
-For the vast majority of cases when we refer to blocks we mean L2Blocks, thus we will omit the "L2-" prefix.
+A node with execution capability can apply the transactions in a protoBlock and calculate the new state and state root.
+Effectively this results in a block, called *L2Block*.

 Since protoBlocks are provided by the sequencer, the new state and the state roots for a block are deterministic.
 For a protoBlock $b$ the state is $S_b$ and the state root is $H(S_b)$.
-From the protoBlock $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the protoBlock and the state root).
+From the protoBlock $b$ and the state $S_b$ the L2Block $B$ is computed.

-**SuperBlock**.
-L2Blocks can be constructed and confirmed on L2 at a higher rate than is feasible for L1.
-We group L2Blocks into a _superBlock_ that is confirmed together.

 **Local validation**.
-Since a block is deterministically calculated we say that a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the protoBlock.
+Since an L2Block is deterministically calculated we say that an L2Block (and the associated new state) is _validated locally_ once the execution engine calculates it from the protoBlock.

 The validity judgement to be made is:
-> Given a block $B$ (predecessor), a protoBlock of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?
+> Given an L2Block $B$ (predecessor), a protoBlock of transactions $txs$ and a successor L2Block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?

-The term _correct_ means that the successor block $B'$ (and the state it represents) has been computed in accordance with the semantics of the MoveVM, which we denote  $B \xrightarrow{\ txs \ } B'$.
+The term _correct_ means that the successor L2Block $B'$ (and the state it represents) has been computed in accordance with the semantics of the MoveVM, which we denote  $B \xrightarrow{\ txs \ } B'$.

 **Validator**.
 A node that is responsible for validating transactions and confirming L2Blocks.
-To guarantee the validity of a new block $B'$, we use a set of _validators_ who are in charge of verifying the transition $B \xrightarrow{\ txs \ } B'$.
+To guarantee the validity of a new L2Block $B'$, we use a set of _validators_ who are in charge of verifying the transition $B \xrightarrow{\ txs \ } B'$.

 **Attestation**.
-A validator _attests_ for a new block $B'$.
-This can be done, for example, by casting a vote :white_check_mark: (true) or :x: (false) for a proposal by a leader validator.
+A validator _attests_ for a new L2Block $B'$.
+This can be done, for example, by committing to a hash of an L2Block.
 Or by each validator sending the hash of the block they have validated.

 **Fastconfirmation certificate**.
-When enough validators have attested for a new block $B'$, the block is _L2-confirmed_ (sometimes referred to as _L2-final_).
-The accumulation of enough votes is aggregated in a Fastconfirmation certificate.
-A naive implementation of the Fastconfirmation certificate is a list of votes.
+When enough validators have attested for a new L2Block $B'$, the L2Block is _fastconfirmed_ (sometimes referred to as _L2-final_).
+The accumulation of enough votes COULD be aggregated in a Fastconfirmation certificate.
+A naive implementation of the Fastconfirmation certificate is the Postconfirmation, i.e. a smart contract acknowledges a supermajority of votes.

-> :warning: Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _Fastconfirmation_).

 **Fastconfirmation**.
-FFS aims to _confirm_ the validity of each produced L2Block, at every L2Block height.
+FFS aims to _confirm_ the validity of each produced L2Block.
+For the detailed design, see [MIP-65](https://github.com/movementlabsxyz/MIP/blob/mip/L2confirmation/MIP/mip-65/README.md).

-> :warning: If we confirm each successor block before adding it to the (confirmed) part of the ledger, there cannot be any fork, except if the sequencer would provide equivocating protoBlocks for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.
+> :bulb: If we confirm each L2Block before adding it to the (confirmed) part of the ledger, there cannot be any fork, except if the sequencer would provide equivocating protoBlocks for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

-If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-economic security, the  level of which depends on what is at stake for the confirmation of a block.
+If the validators can attest blocks quickly and make their attestations available, we have a fast confirmation mechanism supported by crypto-economic security, the  level of which depends on what is at stake for the confirmation of a block.

+It may also be possible to confirm a sequence of L2Blocks.
+This may be particularly relevant, if protoBlocks are created in high frequency, e.g., every 500ms.

+**SuperBlock**.
+L2Blocks can be constructed and confirmed on L2 at a higher rate than is feasible for L1.
+We group L2Blocks into a _superBlock_ that is confirmed together.

 **Postconfirmation**.
-At certain intervals confirmation will also be achieved on L1.
+At certain intervals confirmations on L1 are provided.
+For the detailed design, see [MIP-37](https://github.com/movementlabsxyz/MIP/blob/mip/postconfirmation/MIP/mip-37/README.md).

 The L1 contract will verify the satisfaction of the super-majority criteria.
-This provides an L1-protected _Postconfirmation_ that the block (or a batch of blocks, which we call _block range_) is confirmed.
-This additional anchoring mechanism increases the security of the Fastconfirmation as it locks in the Fastconfirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.
+This provides L1-protection that that the superBlock has been irreversibly confirmed by the validator network.
+This additional anchoring mechanism increases the security of the Fastconfirmation as it locks in the Fastconfirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid L2Blocks.

 **Slashing**.
 The security of the mechanism relies on a PoS protocol.
-Each validator has to stake some assets, and if they are malicious they _should_ be slashed.
+Each validator has to stake some assets, and if they are malicious they SHOULD be slashed.
 The condition for slashing may be met by several criteria, and not all slashing conditions may be used:

 - equivocate (send a different vote to different validators or users)